On uniform closeness of local times of Markov chains and i.i.d. sequences: Proof of Theorem

 \section{Proof of Theorem~\ref{Main_Thm}}

-For $n\geq n_0$ (where $n_0$ is from Proposition~\ref{goodenv}), we estimate $\IP[\Upsilon^c]$ from above (recall that $\Upsilon$ is the coupling event from Section~\ref{coupling}) to obtain an upper bound on the total variation distance between $L_n^X$ and $L_n^Y$.
+We estimate $\IP[\Upsilon^c]$ from above (recall that $\Upsilon$ is the coupling event from Section~\ref{coupling}) to obtain an upper bound on the total variation distance between $L_n^X$ and $L_n^Y$.
 At this point, we mention that we will use the notation from Section~\ref{coupling}.
 By definition of the total variation distance, we have that

-First, let us decompose $\Upsilon$ according to $\mathsf{C}:=\{|\mH|> \frac{q_0^2}{6}n\}$ (recall~\eqref{set_H}) and its complement:
+First, let us decompose $\Upsilon$ according to $\mathsf{C}=\{|\mH|> \frac{n}{24}\}$ (recall~\eqref{event_C}) and its complement: